 This article has been written by Prerna.
 Prerna is a qualified chartered accountant and founder of This Girl Invests.
 This Girl Invest’s mission is to help reduce the gender investment gap by using education as a tool to empower women to invest and to feel financially confident.
 Find out more at www.thisgirlinvests.co.uk or join the Ladies Investing ClubFacebook Group.

-If you’re new to investing but have been considering it, head to the Save Money tab in Emma where you can begin your investment journey with Wealthsimple or Nutmeg.
+If you’re new to investing but have been considering it, head to the Invest tab in Emma where you can begin your investment journey!
+Capital is at risk when investing.